Top 5 Whole Life Companies for Infinite Banking

 - Simply choosing the right company is not enough.
 The policy must be optimally designed and custom-fitted with the proper combination of riders and funding ratios.

-- Typically, clients overweight Infinite Banking companies with the highest early cash value or those that allow the smallest Base policy.
-Ironically, both can lead to substantial mid-to-long-term underperformance.
+- Typically, clients overweight insurance companies with the highest early cash value or those that allow the smallest Base policy.
+Ironically, both lead to substantial mid-to-long-term underperformance.

 - Several prevalent myths must be dispelled to ensure proper policy selection, such as dividend rate myths, the distinction between Direct and Non-Direct recognition, and understanding the difference between a True Mutual Company and a Mutual Holding Company.